annacomacchio/ABDZs_impact/README.md

 - `Mean_field_size_matched_dataset.zip`
   - Matched samples for mean field size (MFS) analyses (4-km lattice etc.).

-These matched datasets are the **exact inputs** consumed by the analysis and permutation/specification-curve scripts below.
+These matched datasets are the **exact inputs** consumed by the analysis.

 ---